Joe Biden Plans First Day of Executive Action by Axing Trump Programs

-President-elect Joe Biden plans a frantic first day in power once his ceremonial swearing in is completed Wednesday.
+The oldest president to take the oath, Joe Biden plans a frantic first day in power once his ceremonial swearing in is completed Wednesday.
 Some 17 executive actions and orders are ready for his initial hours in the Oval Office, designed to tackle everything from climate change to global poverty, all while he cancels the permit for the Keystone XL pipeline.

 “We’re going to act.
-On Day One, we’re going to act to get COVID under control,” Biden previously boasted, however now he has added climate, immigration, border controls, the U.S. census, and broad regulatory changes to his first agenda.
+On Day One, we’re going to act to get COVID under control,” Biden,78, previously boasted, however now he has added climate, immigration, border controls, the U.S. census, and broad regulatory changes to his first agenda.

 A “100 Days Masking Challenge,” calling for a compulsory nationwide face mask and social distancing mandate in federal buildings, on federal lands and by federal employees and contractors, is expected to be near the top of the list:C-SPAN